matthewjosephtaylor/mjt-thoughts/snapd/snapd-must-die.md

-# Snapd must die
+# Snapd Must Die!

 Snaps seem like a good idea.
 I like the idea of application-segregation.

-But the `snapd` daemon started writing at 300kb/s to my memory card on 3 of my 4 Raspberry Pis.
+But the `snapd` daemon started mysteriously writing at 300kb/s to my memory cards on 3 of my 4 `Raspberry Pi` devices today after a month or so of uptime.

 I'm not currently using any snaps and memory cards don't like being written to constantly.